dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/3-update-item/index.md

   .send()
 ```

-Note that the attribute path is type-checked, but wether its attribute value extends the updated attribute value is **not** for the moment, so be extra-careful:
+Note that the attribute path is type-checked, but whether its attribute value extends the updated attribute value is **not** for the moment, so be extra-careful:

 ```ts
 await PokemonEntity.build(UpdateItemCommand)